MeriPaz/blankslate/content/project/Nitrification inhibitors/index.md

   caption: Nitrification inhibitors
   focal_point: Smart
 slides: example
-summary: Will nitrification inhibitors help farmers protect the Great Barrier Reef?
+summary: The project will contribute towards the goal of more targeted use of NIs.
+This will in turn provide savings to sugarcane farmers by avoiding the use of these products in situations where they are unlikely to provide benefits.
 tags:
 - Deep Learning
-title: Internal Project
+title: Will nitrification inhibitors help farmers protect the Great Barrier Reef?
 url_code: ""
 url_pdf: ""
 url_slides: ""